5 Unmissable Things to Do in Monterey California This Year

 After our first day in Monterey, we found ourselves wandering to the surrounding areas.

-Carmel is so close to Monterey that it feels like an extension to the oceanside town.
+Carmel-by-the-sea is so close to Monterey that it feels like an extension to the oceanside town.
 After, or even before, dinner we would usually try a new spot to enjoy a drink.

 The Hogs Breath Inn had an indoor bar that opened up to a large patio with cozy burning firepits.
 January in Monterey and Carmel, California is the perfect place for a relaxing vacation with comfortably warm days and cool nights.